arduino/help-center-content/content/Software Support/Upload/If-there-are-Unknown-devices-in-the-board-selector-and-ports-without-a-board-name-in-the-Tools-Port-menu.md

 ---
-title: "If there are "Unknown" devices in the board selector and ports without a board name in the Tools > Port menu"
+title: "If there are \"Unknown\" devices in the board selector and ports without a board name in the Tools > Port menu"
 id: 4412955149586
 ---